thecml/kubernetes-on-arm/README.md

 # It will ask which board it's running on and which OS
 # It will download prebuilt binaries
 # And make a swap file if plan to compile things
-# A reboot is required for it to function fully
+# A reboot is required for it to function properly
 kube-config install

 # Start the master or worker